We are open - safety is our top priority!

 Are There Disadvantages of Dental Implants?

 Since dental insurance may not cover the procedure, dental implants can be quite costly.
-However, our dental office may have payment plans or financing options available to help you afford the cost of treatment.
+However, our dental office may have payment options or financing options available to help you afford the cost of treatment.
 Dental implants also have these disadvantages:

 - Lengthy procedure with many steps involved